 In ion implantation, the ions may, depending on the energy at which they are emitted towards the material, penetrate the material to a depth before becoming stopped in the material ("implanted"), acting as an impurity.
-The ions 65 may after the elemental composition of the target.
-They also material by transferring their energy and momentum to the electrons and atomic nuclei of the target material.
+The ions 65 may alter the elemental composition of the target.
+They also may cause many chemical and physical changes in the material by transferring their energy and momentum to the electrons and atomic nuclei of the target material.
 This may cause a structural change, in that the crystal structure of the target can be damaged or even destroyed by the energetic collision cascades.
 Because the ions have masses comparable to those of the target atoms, they knock the target atoms out of place more than electron beams do.
 If the ion energy is sufficiently high (usually tens of MeV) to overcome the coulomb barrier, there can even be a small amount of nuclear transmutation.